 I had no choice but to break up with him.

 I knew I needed help.
-I called a friend over and asked her to sit with me while I went through the stack of papers, receipts, books, clothing, and other odds and ends.
+I called a friend over and asked her to sit with me.
+While I went through the stack of papers, receipts, books, clothing, and other odds and ends.
 Piece by piece, we excavated a month’s worth of piling and stacking.
-When we got to the bottom I saw the cause of that pile: pieces of my broken heart–items that my ex-boyfriend had given back to me after we’d broken up.
+When we got to the bottom I saw the cause of that pile.
+It was pieces of my broken heart–items that my ex-boyfriend had given back to me after we’d broken up.
 I had been subconsciously covering them in an attempt to delay my pain and grief.
 That day, I could delay it no longer.
 I allowed myself to embrace, then release my grief around our love.
 After that, the pile was gone and I’ve never seen it again.

 I never thought I would be a breakup expert, but I’ve had more breakups than I would prefer to admit.
 I always thought I would get married at 19 and have 10 kids.
-Instead I’ve had this incredible journey of loving several wonderful men over the course of my life who have helped me grow and learn.
+Instead, I’ve had this incredible journey.
+I loved several wonderful men over the course of my life who have helped me grow and learn.
 Because of these rich experiences, I’ve learned how to help others (and myself) manage their spaces after a breakup in order to minimize the accidental damage that can occur.